shadowings-zy/tiny-node-faas/README.md

   data: {
     funcs: [
       {
+        namespace: string, // namespace of the function
+        author: string, // author of the function
         id: string, // the id of the function
         content: string, // the content of the function options?: FunctionOptions